 I saw what for better for worse looked like and learned the importance of honoring a promise to God.

-I must say this: I see time and again much insecurity in second spouses(specially women)......either because they were the ones who entered into the covenant marriage (separating what God joined together by committing adultery with someone else's spouse) and rightly so have "trust" issues ("will he cheat on me too?"), or there is strong arming going on against the covenant spouse by the third party.
-Either way, the "third party" many times (especially if they were in the pic BEFORE a divorce occurred) forever has a "smudge" on them---in their in-laws eyes, the children involved eyes, as well as others who have seen the goings on.
-Case in point is Angela Jolie.........even though they now have a child together, how many people would love to see Brad Pitt leave and go back to his wife, Jennifer Aniston?
+ah, and that is the crux of this whole thing…………..honoring one’s commitments to the marriage and promises made to the Lord.
+That in itself teaches more to our children than anything else—-it also teaches them MUCH about God’s kind of love.
+I must say this: I see time and again much insecurity in second spouses(specially women)……either because they were the ones who entered into the covenant marriage (separating what God joined together by committing adultery with someone else’s spouse) and rightly so have “trust” issues (“will he cheat on me too?”), or there is strong arming going on against the covenant spouse by the third party.
+Either way, the “third party” many times (especially if they were in the pic BEFORE a divorce occurred) forever has a “smudge” on them—in their in-laws eyes, the children involved eyes, as well as others who have seen the goings on.
+Case in point is Angela Jolie………even though they now have a child together, how many people would love to see Brad Pitt leave and go back to his wife, Jennifer Aniston?
 Many, because right is right and wrong is wrong.

-Personally, if someone left a marriage because of "issues" and I was the second spouse, I would always wonder if things got bad, would they leave me too.
-I would also worry about this if I reasoned this way concerning God's Grace, "so I committed adultery by marrying a divorced person-----God forgives me and now the marriage is "good" to this person."
+Personally, if someone left a marriage because of “issues” and I was the second spouse, I would always wonder if things got bad, would they leave me too.
+I would also worry about this if I reasoned this way concerning God’s Grace, “so I committed adultery by marrying a divorced person—–God forgives me and now the marriage is “good” to this person.”

 The thing is, if the same such person argued hard against a spouse returning to the Covenant spouse because they say it's sin, they too would have to use the same reasoning concerning God's Grace: if it IS a sin to return to one's covenant spouse AFTER another marriage is contracted, then even if they leave and return to their spouse (the covenant), God will forgive them and then THEIR (the covenant couple) marriage would be "Good".................